SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * Putting the workflow in the faulted state.
 NCrontab.CrontabException: '0 0 1 * * *' is an invalid crontab expression.
 It must contain 5 components of a schedule in the sequence of minutes, hours, days, months, and days of week.

+* create stories for feature suggestions in here

 * delete/unpublish events
 * need to test event publishing from content list page and recipe import